Raum

+The seal of Raum as found in the Pseudomonarchia Daemonum and Ars Goetia.

-In demonology, Raum is a Great Earl of Hell, ruling thirty legions of demons.
+In demonology, Raum (also Raim, Raym, Räum) is a Great Earl or Count of Hell, ruling thirty legions of demons.
 He is depicted as a crow which adopts human form at the request of the conjurer.
+In the Shem Hamephorash Raum is ruled over by the 40th angel of the Kabbalah Leiazel (ייזאל).

+Etymology

+Raum is a word derived from German, and means space, room, chamber; räumen means to vacate, empty, evacuate.